too honest?

 “I brace myself until he spits it out,” says Jocelyn Garnet.
 “It makes for a tense service.”

 One week Ott admitted he was sometimes tempted to claim Starbucks food purchases as ministry-related tax deductions.
 Another time he said he “struggled with angry outbursts,” and occasionally “barked” at fast food drive-thru employees.
-He even said he sometimes walks “a little too slowly” by the Victoria’s Secret store in the mall.
+He even said he sometimes walks “a little too slowly” by the

 Lay leaders decided to broach the matter with Ott because the church was getting a reputation as the home of the “TMI pastor,” (short for “too much information”).